Bella Lewitzky: Early life and education

 Bella Rebecca Lewitzky was born on January 13, 1916, in Llano del Rio, California, a short-lived utopian community in the Antelope Valley led by Socialists.
-Her parents, Joseph Lewitzky and Nina (Ossman) Lewitzky, were Russian Jewish immigrants, who joined Llano del Rio for the artistic and political benefits it provided.
+Her parents, Joseph and Nina Lewitzky, were Russian Jewish immigrants, who joined Llano del Rio for the artistic and political benefits it provided.
 Llano del Rio disbanded in 1918, and the family moved back to Los Angeles, the birthplace of Bella's older sister Sarah.

 In Los Angeles, the Lewitzky family struggled, and the family moved to San Bernardino when Bella was six.
 San Bernardino did not offer the artistic opportunities of either Llano del Rio or Los Angeles, but it was where Joseph could sustain the family.
 Lewitzky's childhood, marked by serious commitments to the arts, politics, and education, would inform her works throughout her career.

 Lewitzky moved back to Los Angeles in her teens, briefly studying ballet with a former member of the Ballets Russes, before joining the Lester Horton company in 1934.
 As a student, and later an integral collaborator, of the Horton company, Lewitzky was closely involved in the development of the Horton technique.
 Fred Strickler, an accomplished dancer and educator who studied under Lewitzky, argued that "[Horton] built his technique, which is now known as the Horton technique, on her body.
 Specifically.
 On her body."